Let us walk you through each tab of PowerPress 9.0+.

 By default, WordPress limits RSS feeds to 10 items in an RSS feed.
 In addition to enabling Feed Episode Maximizer (below), you can increase the number of items shown by increasing the number in the field available.

-Apple Podcasts and many other platforms will limit the total number of items to 300, so we advise you to not go beyond that with this setting.
+Many platforms will limit the total number of items to 300, so we advise you to not go beyond that with this setting.
 Setting the field to over 100, you run the risk of your feed becoming too large for directories to pull.
 512kb is the typical maximum size for feeds used in this way.
 Any episodes not included in your feed can still be accessed via your website.

 Feed Episode Maximizer